dfelinto/blender-manual/manual/animation/motion_paths.rst

    Remember that only selected bones and their paths are affected by these actions!

-The paths are shown in a light shade of gray for unselected points, and a slightly blueish gray for selected ones.
+The paths are shown in a light shade of gray for unselected points, and a slightly bluish gray for selected ones.
 Around the current frame a glow indicate the direction of movement: blue towards future frames and green towards the past.
 Each frame is displayed by a small white dot on the paths.